Affordable South LA

 4. Adaptive Content: When a category is selected, the theme selection and other UI elements adjust to show relevant options for that category.

-Encouraging users to engage deeply with individual voices
+Encouraging users to engage deeply with individual testimonials.

-Our challenge was to find a way to slow down the user experience and promote more meaningful engagement with each individual voice.
+Our challenge was to find a way to make the design more interactive, promoting more engagement with each individual testimonial.

 We realized that the presentation format could significantly impact how users interacted with the content.